RhinoplastyConveniently located to serve Chicago and North Shore

 Is Rhinoplasty Covered by Insurance?

 Because rhinoplasty is primarily a cosmetic procedure, insurance doesn’t cover it.
 However, insurance companies may cover partial costs of a surgery performed to correct breathing and/or sinus abnormalities.
 MetropolitanMD understands that the choice to undergo a rhinoplasty can become a financial burden.
 This is why we offer financial options through Care Credit.
 Our staff is happy to discuss your financing options with you during your consultation.

 What Does a Rhinoplasty Cost?

 A myriad of factors can affect the total cost of rhinoplasty, including surgeon fees, location, surgical facility fee, anesthesia fees, medical tests, and prescriptions.
 Choosing a surgeon should be based on quality, training, and experience—not cost.
-There is no denying the refined, natural results that come from having your rhinoplasty performed by a an experienced triple board certified Chicago, IL surgeon.
+There is no denying the refined, natural results that come from having your rhinoplasty performed by a an experienced quadruple board-certified Chicago, IL surgeon.
 A cost estimate can be provided after your in-person consultation with Dr. Rachel.

 What Aspects of The Nose Can Be Improved with Rhinoplasty?